 DrPH Programs and PhD Programs in Public Health: Basics

 Applicants to both the DrPH and PhD in Public Health often aspire to work in leadership positions, either locally or internationally.
 They frequently work in groups such as:

 Admission requirements vary between universities and programs.
 However, to be eligible to apply into a doctoral program, a prospective candidate usually needs a bachelor’s degree.
 Also they may need some type of public health and/or service experience.
 Often required also a master’s or doctoral degree (e.g. MD) in a relevant field plus experience.
 Universities may look for a candidate with an undergraduate or graduate degree background in the health sciences.
 Universities may also look for candidates with a background in other applicable fields (e.g. biology, medicine, psychology, economics, business, health care, epidemiology).

 DID YOU KNOW?
 Some health educator positions require a doctoral degree.
 Graduate programs are commonly in community health education, school health education, public health education, or health promotion (BLS)[ii].

 DrPH vs. PhD in Public Health: Which one is best for you?

 In the field of public health, the highest scholarly awards include the Doctor of Public Health (DrPH) and the Doctor of Philosophy (Ph.D.).[iii]
-Ascertaining which one is best for you comes down to identifying your goals as well as the differences between the two degrees; essentially the DrPH is regarded as a professional leadership degree and the Ph.D. as more of an academic degree[iv].
+Ascertaining which one is best for you comes down to identifying your goals as well as the differences between the two degrees.
+Essentially, the DrPH is regarded as a professional leadership degree.
+The Ph.D. as more of an academic degree[iv].